Discover the 3 features your African violet pot should have to promote healthy growth and beautiful blooms.

 Feature #3: It’s the right material.

 Just like all plant pots, African violet pots come in a variety of materials.
 Each type of pot has its own pros and cons.
-We’ll cover some of them here to streamline your purchasing process and help you settle on a pot material that’s just right for you and your Afrian violet.
+We’ll cover some of them here to streamline your purchasing process and help you settle on a pot material that’s just right for you and your African violet.

 Glass African violet pots